pik-nik/Fortis-Workout-App/README.md

 -   This is the first version and what I submitted as part of my second project for General Assembly Software Engineering Immersive.

+# Updates since submission

+-   Made the app responsive on phone

 # Future features

 Here is a list of future features I would like to add:

-1. Make the app responsive to phones and websites
-2. Allow the option to copy workouts.
+1. Allow the option to copy workouts.
 In order to do this I will need to add a user log table which is a log of workouts.
 This will allow a user to do a workout that they did not originally create.
-3. Add more tables including exercise type, equipment used, workout type which will allow more search options for people to find workout or users for specific training styles e.g. powerlifting or bodybuilding.
+2. Add more tables including exercise type, equipment used, workout type which will allow more search options for people to find workout or users for specific training styles e.g. powerlifting or bodybuilding.
-4. Allow the choice to make the workout private, only accessible to coach or "friends" or public.
+3. Allow the choice to make the workout private, only accessible to coach or "friends" or public.
-5. Allow coaches to post workouts for their clients to do.
+4. Allow coaches to post workouts for their clients to do.

 # Dependencies used